How to help Mexico in the aftermath of Hurricane Otis | KRDO

 By CNN Impact Your World

 (CNN) — Hurricane Otis slammed into Mexico near the popular resort town of Acapulco on October 25, devastating the coastal community.
 The category 5 hurricane, the strongest storm on record to hit Mexico’s Pacific coast, devastated the tourist destination and home to 800,000 residents.
-At least 43 people are dead and hundreds of thousands are without power.
+At least 46 people are dead and thousands are without power.

 Otis strengthened from a tropical storm to a “nightmare scenario” Category 5 hurricane just 12 hours before making landfall.
 The hurricane’s intensification was among the fastest forecasters have ever seen.